The ribbon category of representations of a crossed module: Characters on representations of a crossed module of finite groups

-The character tables are displayed such that rows and columns correspond to their respective heads in the usual way, and the $0$ represent tables of the appropriate size, such that each cell is filled with the number $0$.

-This is clearer with examples.
-We will give two of them to illustrate, one which is a Drinfeld quantum double and one that is not.
+We will give two examples to illustrate, one which is a Drinfeld quantum double and one that is not.
 Some more example have been computed in \cite{DeghaniDavvaz} and by myself while studying the subject.

 \begin{example}[The Drinfeld quantum double $D(\Sym_3)$]